 The Best Roasted Butternut Squash Parmesan—A Simple but Special Recipe

-We eat a fair amount of roasted butternut squash around here, and while I think it’s natural to automatically gravitate towards more sweet preparations like roasted butternut squash with brown sugar (this Cinnamon Roasted Butternut Squash is my healthier version and a reader favorite), this Roasted Butternut Squash Parmesan makes a clear case for going savory.
+We eat a fair amount of roasted butternut squash around here (my list of Healthy Butternut Squash Recipes is proof), and while I think it’s natural to automatically gravitate towards more sweet preparations like roasted butternut squash with brown sugar (this cinnamon Roasted Butternut Squash is my healthier version and a reader favorite), this Roasted Butternut Squash Parmesan makes a clear case for going savory.

 The nuttiness of the Parmesan pairs well with the warmth of the squash and is a shoe-in with the roasted garlic too.
 Add a pinch of Italian seasoning and sprinkle of fresh thyme and you have a side dish that’s so addictive and satisfying, I had trouble leaving enough of it on the pan to snap a decent picture.

-This Roasted Butternut Squash Parmesan is simple enough to cook on a weeknight.
+This Roasted Butternut Squash Parmesan is simple enough to cook on a weeknight (like this Roasted Acorn Squash).
 Don’t be surprised when your family members nibble it straight off the sheet pan faster than you can scoop it onto a plate.

 With its special touches of Parmesan and garlic, this butternut squash is equally worthy of dinner party status, or even a place in your Thanksgiving spread.